Tensor Graphical Lasso (TeraLasso): Validation on synthetic data

 The random grid graph is produced in a similar way, with the exception that edges are only allowed between adjacent nodes, where the nodes are arranged on a square grid (Figure \ref{Fig:GER}(b)).
+Algorithm 1 in Section \ref{App:Alg} of the supplement describes how the random vector $\mathbf{x} = \mathrm{vec}(X^T)$ is generated under the Kronecker sum model.